chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 Time linkability is arguably simpler to mitigate, since new connections over time may opt to use new identifiers.
 For example, instead of resuming a TLS session with an existing session ID, a client may initiate a fresh handshake.
 As a simple rule, if an identifier in the same scope changes, endpoints SHOULD use fresh identifiers for all other protocols in that scope.
-This means that new TLS sessions SHOULD be initiated from an endpoint with a fresh MAC address, IP address, and TCP source port.
-Note that clients behind NATs may not need to generate a fresh MAC or IP address, as they enjoy some measure of anonymity by design.
+This means that, for identifiers visible to intermediate adversaries, new TLS sessions SHOULD be initiated from an endpoint with a fresh IP address and TCP source port.
+Note that clients behind NATs may not need to generate a fresh IP address, as they enjoy some measure of anonymity by design.
+If local adversaries were considered part of the threat model, then a fresh MAC address may also be needed.

 In contrast, path linkability is more difficult to achieve, as it requires using fresh identifiers for each protocol field.
 This may not always be technically feasible.
 For example, DNS query names are also intentionally used as the TLS SNI.
-Moreover, protocols such as QUIC explicitly try to enable path linkability via connection-level identifiers (CIDs) to support multihoming endpoints.
+Moreover, protocols such as QUIC explicitly try to enable path linkability via connection-level identifiers (CIDs) to support multihoming or mobile endpoints.
 This makes path linkability impossible to mitigate.
 However, as multiple, disjoint paths may be operated by different entities (e.g., ISPs), collusion may be less common.

 # Timing Considerations